Jabaal Sheard: New England Patriots

 As a free agent, Sheard signed a two-year, $11 million contract with the New England Patriots on March 11, 2015.
 He made an immediate impact on the Patriots' defense, collecting four sacks in his first four games.
 He finished the season with 37 tackles, 8 sacks, and two passes defensed.

 After Chandler Jones was traded to the Arizona Cardinals during the offseason, Sheard was expected to fill his starting role on the defensive line.
 In Week 3, he sacked Brock Osweiler twice in a 27-0 shutout win against the Texans.
 On February 5, 2017, Sheard was part of the Patriots team that won Super Bowl LI.
 In the game, he recorded two tackles and 0.5 sacks as the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.
 The Patriots trailed 28–3 in the third quarter and rallied back to win the game, which featured the first overtime game in Super Bowl history.

 Indianapolis Colts

 On March 10, 2017, Sheard signed a three-year, $25.5 million deal with the Indianapolis Colts.
-Sheard was switched to an OLB due to the Colt's 3-4 scheme.
+Sheard was switched to an OLB due to the Colts' 3-4 scheme.
 He again made an immediate impact on the Colts' defense, collecting 5.5 sacks and 52 tackles over the course of the 2017 season.

 After the 2017 season, the Colts fired Chuck Pagano and hired Frank Reich.
 The Colts then returned to a 4-3 defense and Sheard was moved back to defensive end.